emb-riscv/specs-markdown/csrs.md

 TODO: allocate a number for it.

+Proposal [PA]: truncation of priority bits: should be done at the least-significant end, to avoid the kind of priority inversion.

 ## Interrupt Priority Threshold Increase (`ipriothinc`)

 The `ipriothinc` CSR behaves like an xlen-bits read/write register, but in fact uses the